Tutorials

 After logging in, Plausible will prompt you to add your first website.
 Enter your domain name — just the domain, without https:// or trailing slashes.

 Choose your timezone.
-This determines how Plausible groups data by day — pick the timezone where most of your visitors are located, or your business timezone.
+This determines how Plausible groups data by day — pick the timezone where most of your visitors are, or your business timezone.

 Step 3: Install the Tracking Script

-Plausible will show you a small snippet of code.
-It looks like this:
+Plausible gives you a small snippet of code:

 <script defer data-domain="yourdomain.com" src="https://plausible.io/js/script.js"></script>